0x2bc/community-repo/community-roadmap/YPPtest.md

 ## Plan & Roles

-It should take about two weeks for the testing to go smoothly, and the five SP nodes should take around a week to keep their nodes active.
+It should take about two weeks for the testing to go smoothly, and the 5 SP node operators should keep their nodes active around a week.
 If we get going quickly, the test should wrap up by the start of March.

 1. Council, SP Lead, JSG: agree on the test requirements and success criteria - Days 1-2
 2. JSG: setup staging network - Days 3-4